 - Licensing and Copyright

-Welcome and thank you for considering the Journal of Ophthalmological Science to submit your work.
+Welcome and thank you for considering the Journal of Molecular and Clinical Ophthalmology to submit your work.

 By submitting a manuscript to the journal, the authors ensure that they strictly follow the guidelines and ethics of the journal.

 Manuscripts must be submitted by one of the authors of the manuscript, through Online Submission.
 If authors face any technical problem with online submission, they can send article through an email attachment to the editorial office at email@example.com.
 The submitting author takes responsibility for the article from submission until publication (during peer review and in-house process).

 The documents of new manuscript submission should comprise of:

 - Cover letter

 - Manuscript file (Including title page, full manuscript body text, conflict of interest statement, funding information and references)

 - Article table of contents mentioning all levels of headings